Best Health Insurance for Seniors & Retirees (2026 Plan Year)

 Best Health Insurance for Seniors by Metal Level

-Note that Catastrophic plans are only available in some areas and are limited to a specific population.
-Generally, Catastrophic plans are only available to people under 30.
-However, older adults can purchase them if they do not have any other choices that cost less than 8.09% of their monthly income.
+Catastrophic plans are only available in some areas and to specific populations.
+These plans are available to people under 30.
+Older adults can purchase them if they don't have other options, costing less than 8.09% of their monthly income.

 syringe icon